jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 ---
-title: "How the Striped particles Flow through the paths of the Earth"
+title: "How the striated particles flow through the paths of the Earth"
-heading: Article 146
+heading: Article 146-149
 weight: 42
 description: "Enumeration of properties of magnetic properties"
 writer: